kruffer/Hacks-for-surviv.io/README.md

 If this is taken down or not working, download it third party with there instructions.

-Go to my discord (FIND PEOPLE TO PLAY SURVIV.IO AND OTHERS | GET FILE EASYER) https://discord.gg/f2NctrM7Rr to get in the discord, first go to #welcome and read this "Welcome to our server!
+Go to my discord (FIND PEOPLE TO PLAY SURVIV.IO AND OTHERS | GET FILE) https://discord.gg/f2NctrM7Rr to get in the discord, first go to #welcome and read this "Welcome to our server!
 Since the corona-virus came up I decided to make a discord   were we could watch games, stream movies, watch streams, uno, and more!
 To verify please click the check mark by reading the following messages coming up.
 Please after you read, go to the #rules to not get banned!